-Collin Kettell (Chair) Mr. Kettell is the founder, Executive Chairman and Chief Executive Officer of the Company and is also co-founder of Nevada King Gold Corp., for which he serves as a director and Chief Executive Officer, and Palisades Goldcorp Ltd., for which he serves as a director and Chief Executive Officer.
-In his capacity as a senior executive and/or director, Mr. Kettell is currently, or has been, involved with the compensation matters of each of Nevada King Gold Corp. and Palisades Goldcorp Ltd. Vijay Mehta Mr. Mehta is a co-founder of Arkview Capital LLC, a private equity fund that invests in diversity-oriented companies, where he is directly involved in compensation decisions.
-Prior to founding Arkview Capital LLC, Mr. Mehta was an Investment Professional and member of the Investment Committee at Ziff Brothers Investments with broad responsibilities across the investment portfolio and also worked at private equity fund, Texas Pacific Group, and investment bank, Morgan Stanley.
-Mr. Mehta graduated summa cum laude from the University of Pennsylvania's Huntsman Program and earned an MBA from the Harvard Business School, where he was named a Baker Scholar.
-Douglas Hurst Mr. Hurst has over 30 years' experience in the mining and natural resource industries having acted as a geologist, consultant, mining analyst, senior executive and board member.
-He was a founding executive of International Royalty Corporation, which was purchased by Royal Gold for \$700 million and, more recently, was one of the founders of Newmarket Gold Inc., which was purchased for \$1.0 billion by Kirkland Lake Gold Ltd. in November 2016.
+Collin Kettell (Chair)

+Mr. Kettell is the founder, Executive Chairman and Chief Executive Officer of the Company and is responsible for co-founding Nevada King Gold Corp., for which he serves as a director and Chief Executive Officer, and Palisades Goldcorp Ltd., for which he serves as a director and Chief Executive Officer.
+In his capacity as a senior executive and/or director, Mr. Kettell is currently, or has been, involved with the compensation matters of each of Nevada King Gold Corp. and Palisades Goldcorp Ltd.

+Douglas Hurst

+Mr. Hurst has over 30 years' experience in the mining and natural resource industries having acted as a geologist, consultant, mining analyst, senior executive and board member.
+Mr. Hurst was a founding executive of International Royalty Corporation, which was purchased by Royal Gold for \$700 million and, more recently, was one of the founders of Newmarket Gold Inc., which was purchased for \$1.0 billion by Kirkland Lake Gold Ltd. in November 2016.
 In his capacity as a senior executive and/or director, Mr. Hurst was involved with compensation matters of each of the foregoing companies and is currently or has been involved with the compensation matters of several other public companies, including Calibre Mining Inc., Northern Vertex Mining Corp. and Newcore Gold Ltd. Mr. Hurst holds a Bachelor of Science in Geology from McMaster University (1986).